DuyTrieu1999/CellSociety_CompSci308/doc/DESIGN_PLAN.md

 ##User Interface:

-For our Cell Society, the users would be able to determine the size (row & column) of the grid.
-There will be a drop down that users can determine what simulation they want to run, which will choose a class of simulation that will be run.
-We would have three
+For our Cell Society, users will be able to determine the size (row & column) of the grid.
+There will be a drop down where users can determine what simulation they want to run, which will initialize the CA simulation upon selection.
+We will also have three
-buttons: PLAY, RESET, and PAUSE, that will let the users control the current Cell simulation.
+buttons: PLAY, RESET, and PAUSE.
+These buttons will let the users control the current Cell simulation.

 ![UI sketch design](UI_Design.png "An alternate design")